crudelios/easyav1/README.md

 ## What are the expectations going forward?

 While the code appears to work, it hasn't been heavily tested, so caution should be exerted.
 No adding easyAV1 to critical code, please.

-Also, the code is a bit messy.
-It needs some refactoring.